makyo/writing/work/the-fool/the-fool.md

 Odd, I think, how such a small task could feel overwhelming.
 I puff out a breath of air, whiskers bristling, and tap at the first card.
 "Well, this one's upside down, for starters.
 The, uh...Page of Wands."
 Digging through memories, I try, "A page is like a squire or something, right?
 Someone who helps a knight?"

 "Yes, a young person, someone in training."
-She grins and adds, nodding down to the cards, "There are knights in the deck, too, but that's for another time."
+She grins and nods down to the cards.
+"There are knights in the deck, too, but that's for another time."

 Whiskers still canted forward, I nod and hesitate for a moment.
 "So, what does it being upside down mean?"